Dialysis Reports, State and Region Profiles, and the Quality Incentive Program.

 Who has access to the DFRs and DFC Reports?

-The DFRs and DFC reports are provided to facilities, ESRD Networks, State Survey Agencies, and Regional Offices annually.
+The DFRs and DFC reports are provided to facilities, ESRD Networks, State Survey Agencies, and Regional Offices annually and quarterly, respectively.

 Authorized users can access the facility reports by logging in to the secure site.